2giosangmitom/nightfall.nvim/.github/README.md

 })
 ```

-Customize your Nightfall colorscheme further by directly modifying colors and highlight groups to create a unique coding environment that aligns perfectly with your preferences.
+Dive deeper into Nightfall customization by directly modifying colors and highlight groups.
+Craft a unique coding environment that reflects your personal style and preferences.

 ## 🛠️ Integrations